Appearance & Reality > The Lord Jesus Christ > Strong and weak

 19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.

-These verses show the relationship between being “strong in the Lord” and our character, faith and relationship with God.
-Being strong in the Lord is linked to character - “so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love…”.
-Love is a major aspect of character.
-Being strong in the Lord is also linked to faith - “so that Christ may dwell in your hearts through faith”.
+Being strong in the Lord is also linked to character – “so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love”.
+Love is a major aspect of good character.

-Fruit of the Spirit
+6. Fruit of the Spirit

 Galatians 5:22-23